Please arrive at the meeting point 30 minutes before your chosen time so you do not lose your time slot.

 Imagine waiting in a queue that doesn't seem to be moving forward at all.
 Imagine hours of just standing there exposed to the crowd as well as the whims of the weather.
 Surely not an experience anybody wants to associate with their vacations!
 Buy Vatican city tickets in advance including VIP early access with us and save yourself the anxiety, boredom, sore feet, and frustration.

 In addition to the fast-track access to the Vatican museum in Rome, our Vatican skip the line tickets price includes to Sistine Chapel, St Peter’s Basilica, early access privilege and the possibility to update to Vatican tours at any time.
 The early access is especially important when it comes to visiting the Sistine Chapel.
 The chapel is quite small (in comparison to the huge number of people visiting it every day), and the crowd never stops streaming in.
-So, later during the day, you don’t have much time to admire the frescoes before being “pushed out” of there way too quickly.
+So, later in the day, you don’t have much time to admire the frescoes before being “pushed out” of there way too quickly.

 Being able to enter the place one hour in advance general public gives you a chance to appreciate the Sistine Chapel in the peace and tranquility this work of art truly deserves.